ConesaLab/courses-SQANTI_verse/README.md

 ---
 </details><br>

-As well, SQANTI3 QC is able to determine CDS regions, using GeneMarkST as predictor for these parts of the transcriptome, or even recieve the isoforms in fasta format.
+As well, SQANTI3 QC is able to determine CDS regions, using GeneMarkST as predictor for these parts of the transcriptome, or even receive the isoforms in fasta format.
 SQANTI will map them against the reference genome and produce a gtf file to run with.

 ## 1.1.
 Basic run

 Firstly, to get familiar with SQANTI3 QC, we will run it with the most basic parameters.
 The only required parameters are the input transcriptome, the reference genome and the reference annotation.
 The rest of the parameters are optional, but they will be explained in the next sections.
 The way the inputs have to be given is as follows:

 1. `--isoforms`: The input transcriptome.
 This can be a fasta file or a gtf/gff3 file.
-If you are using a fata file, the `--fasta` flag has to be included.
+If you are using a fasta file, the `--fasta` flag has to be included.
 This will allow SQANTI3 to parse the input file correctly and map the reads against the genome to produce the gtf.

 2. `--refGTF`: Reference annotation in gtf format.
 3. `--refFasta`: Reference genome in fasta format.